hjackson2606/UCI-Heart-Disease-Pipeline/README.md

 - The `ca` and `thal` features were removed because more than 50% of their values were missing, which would bias the model toward imputed values.

 ## Model Performance
 ![Bar Chart of Models](images/model-bar-chart.png)

 The Random Forest model achieved the highest Recall of **91%** on the positive class, making it the most effective at identifying patients with heart disease.

+## Deployment
+The trained model is served via a **FastAPI** REST API (hosted on Render) and accessed through a **Streamlit** front-end (hosted on Streamlit Community Cloud).
+The interface lets a user input patient features and receive a real-time prediction and probability score.